Uproar over Biden's campaign shows no signs of abating. Manchin is latest to call for a new nominee

 Manchin said he was confident that Biden had the capacity to fulfill his term, but the senator was concerned about the toll from a campaign.

-“I’m concerned about the president’s health and well-being I really am,” said Manchin, who became an independent in May after years as a Democrat.
+“I’m concerned about the president’s health and well-being I really am,” said Manchin, who became an independent in May after decades as a Democrat.
 He is not seeking reelection to the Senate.

 Nonetheless, Manchin said Biden should clear the way for other Democrats and spend the remainder of his term as “the president he always wanted to be, be able to unite the country, bring it back together" and focus on the war in Gaza and Russia's invasion of Ukraine.
 The result, Manchin said, would mean being "able to show the rest of the world the orderly transfer of power from the superpower of the world.”